zongyf02/mlax/docs/source/nn.rst

 ``mlax.nn.functional.dot_product_attention_logits``.

 .. note::
-    For maximum flexbility, all layers and functions assume their input to be unbatched.
+    For maximum flexibility, all layers and functions assume their input to be unbatched.
 Use ``jax.vmap`` to add any batch dimension.